eser/darty-react-app/README.md

 ## Architecture and Libraries

-* React for rendering UI components, with DevTools support.
+* React with Hooks for rendering UI components, with DevTools support.
 * React Router for SPA routing.
-* Redux for state management, with thunk and logger middlewares.
 * bulma and Font-Awesome are included.
 * Jest and Enzyme for tests, ESLint for linting.
 * Webpack module bundling.